 The game is played like Napoleon for five.
 The top card of each pile is regarded as a part of the player's hand, though the opponent can see it.
 If a top card is used and the next card of the same pile is face down, the player immediately turns it up.

 The first known description of Napoleon is in the book Sêyô Yûgi Karuta Shiyôhô, published in 1885.
 It differs from the modern game as follows.

 - It seems that tens were not scoring cards, so there were only 16 card points.

 - It was played without the fukkan (partner) - Napoleon played alone against the others.

 - Napoleon was not obliged to take more scoring cards than the other players in order to win.

 - There was no sei or ura jakku - all the jacks ranked between the queen and ten of their suits - and no "same two" rule.

 - Napoleon's aim was not to take at least as many points as the bid, but to take the exact number bid: no less and no more.
 Otherwise he lost.
 This could be the precursor of the Siberian rule in the modern game.

 Here is a Napoleon page by Khopesh, with further variations.

-Rules of Napoleon are available on the Card Game Heaven site.
+Rules of Napoleon (archive copy) formerly available on the Card Game Heaven site.